iszczesniak/cpp/callable/index.md

 * captured variable names that can, but do not have to be, preceded by `&`, e.g., `[&x]`,

-* declaration of the form `name-in-closure = variable-name` that can but do not have to be, preceded by `&`, e.g., `[&x = y]`.
+* declaration of the form `name-in-closure = variable-name` that can, but do not have to be, preceded by `&`, e.g., `[&x = y]`.

 The `param-list` is the list of function parameters, just like for a